-2.19 Character Area 2: Industrial Estates (Springfield Road) The key characteristics of this area are listed below:
+2.19 Character Area 2: Industrial Estates (Springfield Road)

 - Predominantly plain low-rise buildings in older industrial areas with some examples of more modern office buildings elsewhere. - Development has a focus on car-based development with a high volume of larger vehicle movements in some areas. - Utilitarian approach to public realm, with practicality and security tending to be the primary concerns.